HamiltonMultimedia/hello-world/README.md

         The quality of your plan will determine the quality of your outcome.

 It's been a while since I've been here.
+I'm sorry I've been away for so long.